 - Eliminates the inconvenience for patients for attending the hospital again and again for examinations.

 - It decreases the chance of negative reactions to the contrasting agents.

 - It helps in having better communication with physicians.

-	- It benefits in bettering the administration of hospital.
+- It benefits in bettering the administration of hospitals.

-	- It aids for better radiology training to other students by accessing to on-line image files and for digital teaching files.
+- It aids in better radiology training for other students by accessing online image files and digital teaching files.

 - The retention of staff gets greater because of improvement in morale.